solgamd/Just-My-Type-jQuery/README.md

 # Just My Type
 Covalence

+## Description
+A typing game built using jQuery, HTML, and CSS.
+This was a project completed during my time as a Covalence student.
+The original project's instructions are below.

+--

 ## Info
 * You are going to build a typing game
 * This lab uses an older version of the Bootstrap UI Framework.
 It is already imported for you.